 The William H. Scheide Research Grants, stipends ordinarily ranging from $500 to $2,000, awarded annually, provide support for research projects on Bach or figures in his circle.
 The funds may be used to defray travel costs, acquire reproductions of primary sources, or for similar purposes.
 Although preference will be given to applications from Ph.D. candidates, junior faculty, and independent scholars, senior faculty are also encouraged to apply, especially when institutional research support is limited or unavailable.
 Awards will normally go to citizens or permanent residents of the United States or Canada.
 Each winner will also receive a one-year membership in the Society.

-Grants will be awarded for research to be completed during 2014.
-To apply, please send a description of your research project and a budget by December 14, 2013, to Markus Rathey at markus.rathey (AT) yale.edu.
+Grants will be awarded for research to be completed by June 1, 2024.
+To apply, please send a description of your research project and a budget by November 15, 2023, to the ABS Vice President at firstname.lastname@example.org.
+Decisions will be announced by the end of December.

 |2013||Moira Hill for a study of the parody and pasticcio techniques in Carl Philipp Emanuel Bach’s passions; and Nik Taylor for research on Georg Philipp Telemann’s printed church cantatas.|